Joachim Müncheberg: Death

-Müncheberg died of wounds after an engagement in his Bf 109 G-6 (Werknummer 16 381) on 23 March 1943 over Tunisia when his 135th victim, a USAAF 52nd Fighter Group Spitfire exploded in front of him after a close-range burst of cannon fire, incapacitating Muncheberg's aircraft.
+Müncheberg was killed in an engagement in his Bf 109 G-6 (Werknummer 16 381) on 23 March 1943 over Tunisia when his 135th victim, a USAAF 52nd Fighter Group Spitfire exploded in front of him after a close-range burst of cannon fire, incapacitating Muncheberg's aircraft.
 The Spitfire was piloted by Captain Theodore Sweetland.
 Captain Hugh L. Williamson, who was also shot down in the engagement, later stated that he thought Sweetland had deliberately rammed Müncheberg's aircraft.
 Müncheberg's speed had been the fatal contributing factor, leaving him unable to avoid the rapidly approaching Spitfire.
 One of his wings snapped off during the collision and fluttered down suggesting a collision.
 Müncheberg's body was originally buried at El Aouina; it was later moved to the "Heroes' Cemetery" at Tunis.
-In the 1950s it was moved again and re-buried at the German Military Cemetery at Bordj-Cedria.
+In the 1950s, it was moved again and re-buried at the German Military Cemetery at Bordj-Cedria.
 After the Luftwaffe reported his death, the fact made news in Britain along with the death of Hans Beißwenger in a 1943 issue of The Aeroplane, entitled "Gap in the Fighter Ranks".

 Summary of career

 Aerial victory claims

-Müncheberg was credited with 135 aerial victories, claimed in more than 500 combat missions, 102 on the Western Front - including 19 over Malta, one in Yugoslavia and 24 in North Africa - and 33 on the Eastern Front.
+According to US historian David T. Zabecki, Müncheberg was credited with 135 aerial victories.
+His 135 aerial victories were claimed in more than 500 combat missions, 102 on the Western Front - including 19 over Malta, one in Yugoslavia and 24 in North Africa - and 33 on the Eastern Front.
 His tally includes at least 46 Supermarine Spitfire fighter aircraft shot down.
 Mathews and Foreman, authors of Luftwaffe Aces - Biographies and Victory Claims, researched the German Federal Archives and found documentation for 135 aerial victory claims, plus nine further unconfirmed claims.
 This number includes 102 on the Western Front and 33 on the Eastern Front.